 Encourage good role models.
 With our patient help and God’s guidance, they can navigate the wide range of choices in today’s society and choose a role model that will influence their lives for the better.
 For tips, check out 10 ways to help your kids choose good role models.

 Give them practice.
 As a homeschool mom, I’ve often come up with several out-of-the-box assignments designed to help my daughters, not only think for themselves, but to also investigate “all sides of an issue”.
-My youngest daughter recently began an assignment I gave her regarding mask usage.
+My youngest daughter recently began an in-depth assignment I gave her regarding mask usage.
 Her assignment is to investigate fully the pros and cons and whether or not masks are effective in preventing the spread of Covid.
-This would include researching the opinions/studies of several medical professionals from various outlets, from the private sector to governmental agencies, and everyone in between – with an open mind.
+She is also to research and find out if there are any “side effects” with regular mask wearing.
+This would include researching the opinions and studies of several medical professionals from various outlets, from the private sector to governmental agencies, and everyone in between – with an open mind.

 The second part of the assignment is to take a poll/survey on both social media and among family members and friends, encouraging them to weigh in with comments.